 - Property Appraisal (can be completed after you’re pre-approved for the loan)

-Once you’ve found an investment property you want to buy and you’re ready to move forward, you can submit all required documentation to get final approval.
 Once approved, you will move into the closing process.
-During closing you will typically have to wait on a property appraisal and submit any additional documentation that your loan provider may require.
-You can also expect to spend some time answering questions about all of the documentation you have submitted to this point.
+During closing, you typically have to wait for a property appraisal and submit any additional documentation that your loan provider requires.
 Regardless of your lender, your loan should close in about 30 days.